AndrewKostandy/RepData_PeerAssessment1/PA1_template.md

 impdatamedian<-median(impdaysum$steps) ## Calculating Median
 ```

+**After** imputing the missing data values:
-The mean total number of steps taken per day **after** imputing the missing values is about **10766.19** and the median is about **10766.19**.
+- The mean total number of steps taken per day is about **10766.19**
+- The median total number of steps taken per day is about **10766.19**

+**Before** imputing the missing data values:
-If you remember, the mean total number of steps taken per day **before** imputing the missing values was about **10766.19** and the median was **10765**.
+- The mean total number of steps taken per day was about **10766.19**
+- The median total number of steps taken per day was **10765**

 As you can see, the mean value did not change at all after imputing the missing values and the median value has only slightly increased.

-This means that the impact of imputing missing values on the estimates of the total daily number of steps was not big on the central tendencies of the steps data.
+This means that the impact of imputing missing values on the estimates and central tendencies of the total daily number of steps was small.

 ## Are there differences in activity patterns between weekdays and weekends?